Iodine brings the Java Language over to new platforms.

 “Echoes” is the name for Elements' support for the Microsoft Common Language Runtime (CLR), also often referred to as .NET.

-Elements lets you write apps for all flavors of the CLR, from the standard .NET Framework, over the open source Mono and Xaamrin platforms, to WinRT for Universal Windows apps, and even Silverlight.
-Of course Elements also supports ASP.NET for web development, as well.
+RemObjects Iodine lets you write apps for all flavors of the CLR, from the standard .NET Framework, over the open source Mono and Xamarin platforms, to WinRT for Universal Windows apps, and even Silverlight.
+Of course Elements also supports ASP.NET for web development as well.
 This website itself is implemented in Oxygene using ASP.NET.

 “Echoes” is our platform of choice for creating Windows apps, websites, and cross-platform servers and command line tools via Mono.

-The “Cooper” platform encompasses Elements' ability to build apps for the Java Runtime (JVM).
+The “Cooper” platform encompasses Elements' ability to build apps for the Java Runtime (JVM) and Android.

 .aars) out there – from Google Services over third parties to open source components.
 And the executables you create will be pure cross-platform Java byte code.